About the Journal

 Background

-The roots of presencing can be broadly traced back to different Eastern, Indigenous, and global wisdom traditions, including early Greek practice.
-Presencing has also been explored in contemporary western thought through the works of existential philosopher Martin Heidegger.
 In the early 2000s, organizational consultants Peter Senge, Joseph Jaworski, Otto Scharmer, and colleagues developed the term in a new direction in their consulting work and book Presence, bringing the practice of presencing to mainstream awareness.
-Framed as an integrative leadership approach and method for learning from the emerging future, over the past several decades exposure and interest in presencing has continued through Scharmer and colleagues’ more recent work with Theory U and ULAB as an awareness-based change approach supported by a growing global community of practitioners, researchers and organizations.
+Framed as an integrative leadership approach and method for learning from the emerging future, in recent years exposure and interest in presencing has continued through Scharmer and colleagues’ work with Theory U and ULAB as an awareness-based change approach.
+These efforts have fostered a growing community of practitioners, researchers, and organizations invested in the transformative potential of presencing.